 Dr. Fredric Mau is a Licensed Professional Counselor (LPC).
 He has been in practice in Columbia, South Carolina, since 2004 as a hypnotherapist.

-He is a member of the American Counseling Association, the South Carolina Association of Licensed Professional Counselors, and the National Guild of Hypnotists.
-Dr. Mau is a Distance Certified Counselor (DCC), Board Certified Consulting Hypnotherapist (BCH) and Certified Instructor (CI) of hypnosis.
-Dr. Mau regularly speaks at the national convention of the Guild, primarily on neurological bases of hypnosis.
+He is a member of the American Mental Health Counselors Association, the South Carolina Association of Licensed Professional Counselors, the South Carolina Counseling Association, and the National Guild of Hypnotists.
+Dr. Mau is a Distance Credentialed Counselor (DCC), Board Certified Consulting Hypnotherapist (BCH) and Certified Instructor (CI) of hypnosis.
+Dr. Mau regularly speaks at professional conferences internationally, nationally, and statewide.

 He is approved by the South Carolina Department of Labor, Licensing and Regulation to teach Continuing Education Units to professional counselors, therapists, and social workers.
 He also maintains an A+ rating with the Better Business Bureau.